-The published version of every document carries three dates: the "effective date", the "publication date", and the "next review date".
+The published version of every policy document carries three dates: the "effective date", the "publication date", and the "next review date".
 The "publication date" refers to the date on which the particular revision of a document is published, or made available, to end users.
 The "effective date" is often the same as the original publication date, unless the document has been significantly changed, in which case the effective date may be the same as a particular publication date.
-The "next review date" refers to the next time the document is to be formally review for possible revision (see Section 3.4 of this process document).
+The "next review date" refers to the next time the document is to be formally reviewed for possible revision (see Section 3.4 of this process document).
 A "last reviewed date" may be used instead of "next review".
-Additional dates (such as approval date) may be requested in templates and data forms for tracking and monitoring purposes, but are not generally published.